Pacific University: Mascot

 In 1896, alumnus J.E.
 Walker, who had been a missionary to China, and his mother gave the university a bronze Chinese statue.
-Qilin (pronounced chee-lin or ki-rin) is a mythical Chinese creature with a leonine stance, a unicorn-like horn, and deer or ox hooves from the Qing Dynasty.
+Qilin (pronounced chee-lin or ki-rin) is a mythical Chinese creature with a leonine stance, a unicorn-like horn, and deer or ox hooves from the Qing dynasty.
 During this period, qilin were often represented with a dragon head, fish scales, ox hooves and a lion's tail.
 Said to be a good omen of wisdom and prosperity, the Pacific qilin was nicknamed Boxer by its Chinese and Japanese students as an embodiment of the community's cultural diversity.

 In the first half of the 20th century, the original mascot was the center of informal "Boxer Toss" events, where different clubs and groups scrimmaged for the statue as a tradition of passing its care from one group to another.
 In 1968, Boxer became the university's official mascot, replacing Benny Badger.

-The next year, the statue disappeared, and only small pieces of have returned over the years.
+In 1969, the statue went missing and remained so for the next 55 years.
+Various pieces of Boxer were returned to the university over the years, including the statue's tail in 2012.
+In 2024, the original statue was returned to the university, largely intact.

+Two recasts of Boxer were created in the original statue's absence.
 In the 1980s, the statue was recast as Boxer II; after supposedly enjoying an epic road trip across America, it too disappeared in the mid-2000s.

-In 2006, the university commissioned a 12-foot tall sculpture to replace the missing Boxers, which now stands in a central park welcoming students to the residence halls.
-An alumnus returned parts of the original statue to the university in 2012.
+In 2006, the university commissioned a 12-foot sculpture to replace the missing Boxers, which now stands in a central park welcoming students to Vandervelden Court residence hall.
 In 2018, alumni funded the design and casting of Boxer III by artist Pat Costello, unveiled during Homecoming weekend.
 Kept in trust as part of the university's art collection, the statue and exhibits on its cultural and community history are on display in the Tran Library.